 Nice, on the classy French Riviera in the Côte-d’Azur region, it is in a class of its own with a beautiful promenade and beach.
 And nearby, you can visit glamorous Monte Carlo with a bus excursion or a short 25-minute train journey.

-Genoa is a city rich in history and is well worth exploring with a local guide.
+Genoa is a rich historical city worth exploring with a local guide.

 Portofino is probably one of the prettiest places in Europe and a fantastic addition to this cruise itinerary.
 Choose how to spend your day by following our tips and suggestions here.

-Livorno port is 90 km from Florence and 30 km från Pisa.
-Choose how you want to spend your day we recommend that you book transportation or an excursion before you leave home.
+Livorno port is 90 km from Florence and 30 km from Pisa.
+Choose how you want to spend your day.
+We recommend that you book transportation or an excursion before you leave home.
 It takes about 1.5 hours to get to Florence and about 45 minutes to Pisa.

 While both the cruise line and independent tour operators offer a combined shore excursion to visit both these locations, we recommend choosing just one to maximize your time there.
 Otherwise, it’s all a bit of a rush.
 Most cruise guests who do the combined excursion say they wish they had more time in Florence.
 We agree – it’s a fantastic city!

 In Rome, you sail into Civitavecchia, 80km from central Rome.
 With good transport links, you will easily be able to enjoy Rome and get back to your ship in good time.
 All it takes is good planning.

 By the time you reach Rome, you’ll probably want to slow down your pace and make more of your visit.
 Rome is one of the finest cities in the world, and we recommend you stay at least three days after your cruise.
 Hotels, sightseeing information, and transportation tips for Rome can be found here.

 You must book an open-jaw flight ticket to Barcelona and home from Rome for this cruise.